 Here's everything you need to know about ADA compliance laws and how to protect your website and business against compliance lawsuits.

-Few experiences are more stressful than a lawsuit, and cases connected to the Americans with Disabilities Act of 1990 (ADA) have a unique set of challenges.
+Few experiences are more stressful than a lawsuit, and cases connected to the Americans with Disabilities Act (ADA) have a unique set of challenges.
 And these types of lawsuits are up over 300% over the past several years, with 2021 pacing towards over 4,000 lawsuits alone.

 Whether you’re just at the beginning of the research process and trying to determine your overall exposure to risk, responding to a recently received demand letter, or actively defending yourself against an ADA website lawsuit in court, you want to find information that helps you understand what you’re up against.

 In this post, we have sifted through it all and point out the most important things you need to know about ADA website compliance lawsuits.
 We’ll explain the law, provide examples of past ADA cases, and provide some guidance on how to avoid a website accessibility lawsuit.

 To help prevent ADA lawsuits and begin your path to compliance, start by checking your website for accessibility issues.

 Find out if your site is accessible for people with disabilities and meets the ADA, WCAG, and other requirements.